 Why is it that toddler meals for lunch or to take to daycare seem so challenging?
 I mean, they eat a wide variety of fairly basic food, and we always make sure they are fed at home right?

 I am what I like to call a healthy convenience meal packer.
 I try to make sure Charlie gets a variety of healthy, quality food, but I’m just not at the place where I can spend a ton of time crafting elaborate lunch boxes.

-This post is sponsored by Happy Family but the content and opinions in the post are my own.
+This post was originally sponsored by Happy Family but the content and opinions in the post are my own.

 Easy Toddler Lunch Ideas for Daycare